Breaking News | AfDB To Invest $3bn In Africa’s Pharmaceutical Industry

 In his address, Mr Rémy Rioux, Chief Executive Officer, Agence Française de Développement (AFD), said Africa was ready for sustainable investment.

-Rioux said the meeting was dedicated to Africa because the continent was a global priority “and its challenges require us to go seek coordinated responses and actions.
+Rioux said the meeting was dedicated to Africa because the continent was a global priority “and its challenges requires us to go seek coordinated responses and actions.

 “Let’s finance in common and build a common positive story of innovation and investment in Africa, leveraging and mobilising all willing stakeholders.